Syndica/sig/src/gossip/readme.md

 When recieving a new `PushMessage`, the values are inserted into the CrdsTable.
 While inserting these values, duplicate values are tracked, and nodes which send a large number of duplicates are sent prune messages to say, 'stop sending me this duplicate data'.

 ## Protocol Message: Prune Messages

+## Sending Prune Message

+- each crds value contains an 'origin'/'origin_node' which defines the pubkey of the node which created the value
+- since PlumTree propogates values across multiple nodes, along with the origin, there is also the node which sent the value to the node: refered to as 'from_node'
+- prune messages are 'from' and 'origin' specific, meaning we send a prune message to a 'from_node' and contains a list of 'origin' pubkeys whos values should not be pushed to the local node anymore
+- note: in the solana-labs client, to compute what nodes to send a prune message to, it uses the number of duplicates sent, along with the nodes stake weight and a minimum number of nodes to keep, to decide which nodes to prune

+## Recieving Prune Messages

 ## Protocol Message: Ping/Pong